 - Freudian Slip: When reading a question, Lily said, "Gary Lineker was a great footballer...I'll never forget when he tripped over his feces."
 She then realized her mistake and corrected it to "laces".

-- Running Gag: Aside from the prizes, Kenny Everett always tried to screw around with Terry Wogan's microphone (dubbed "Wogan's Wand", which was a Sony ECM-50 with a car radio antenna taped to make it look like the ECM-51, the iconic mic used by many U.S. games of the era, Match Game included).
+- Running Gag: Aside from the prizes, Kenny Everett always tried to screw around with Terry Wogan's microphone (dubbed "Wogan's Wand", which was a Sony ECM-50 with a car radio antenna taped to make it look like the ECM-51, the iconic microphone used on Match Game and other U.S. game shows of the era).
 On one incident, Everett tried cutting it with garden shears and bent it ("That's funny, it worked in rehearsal!"), and then offered a replacement that made Wogan's voice high-pitched.

-- Les Dawson's first action on taking over was to break it in half over his knee.
+- Les Dawson's first action on taking over was to snap it in half and throw it away.